-Highlighted articles: Last flow review published by Kerry Gilmore, Peter H. Seeberger et al., and entitled The Hitchhiker’s Guide to Flow Chemistry is a required consultation for those who want to initiate in flow chemistry world.
+Highlighted articles: Last flow review published by Kerry Gilmore, Peter H. Seeberger et al., and entitled The Hitchhiker’s Guide to Flow Chemistry is a required consultation for those who want to initiate in the flow chemistry world.

 An easy and enjoyable reading in which the authors describe in detail the different types of reactors, multiphase systems, mixing, key parameters of this technology, common problems, etc.